 Please note you need to book and pay separately for each talk you wish to attend.

 The 2021 Marsh Awards are now closed for nominations and entries.
-The shortlist will be published on this website and on the PSSA’s social media platforms in late September and the winners will be announced in November.
+The shortlist will be published on this website and on the PSSA’s social media platforms on Tuesday 2 November and the winners will be announced in December.